A Trip up to DeSoto Bend!

 Powder Flasks and Shot Pouches

-One of the most fascinating things was this pair of boots made from buffalo hide.
-The hide would have been shipped back east to make the boots.
-The fur was turned inside out for better insulation and buckles were added to the outside to keep them closed.
-Then they were shipped back to keep the feet of a Montana miner warm during the winter.
+One of the most fascinating things was this pair of boots crafted from buffalo hide.
+Workers shipped the hide back east to make the boots, turned the fur inside out for better insulation, and added buckles to the outside to keep them closed.
+They would then send the boots back to keep Montana miner’s feet warm during the winter.
+So cool!

-a rubber coat that would have been used by the captain looks like it could have been made yesterday.
+Here is a rubber coat that would have been used by the captain that looks like it could have been made yesterday.

 I bet it was heavy.

-After that we drove thru the park finding a lot of the trails closed but there was something very peaceful about driving along the Missouri River on a straight tree lined road with just a hint of fall still hanging on to the trees.
+Afterwards, we drove through the park.
+We found a lot of the trails closed but there was something peaceful about driving along the Missouri River on a straight tree lined road, with just a hint of fall still hanging on to the trees.
 What wild life did we see?
 Well I saw a squirrel in a tree, oh and there was a possum sniffing out bugs on a log, and a pair of red tail hawks.
 No geese yet, no eagles, no beaver or deer.
 Oh but yes there were what the husband said was Coots bunched up on the river, and of course the old coot sitting next to me in the truck!
-We’re heading out to a simple dinner but so far a good anniversary.
+We are now heading to a simple dinner but, so far, a good anniversary.
+Have you ever been to DeSoto Bend National Wildlife Refuge?
+What was your favorite part about it?

 Thanks for stopping